 This is a rare species that was only described in 1995.
-Its distribution seems limited to north west Thailand and it is not found anywhere else.
+Its distribution seems limited to northwest Thailand and it has not been found anywhere else.

-In the wild they have been found nesting in cavities inside dead twigs and wood, under the bark of fallen branches and on occasion in the ground under a protective cover such as a fallen log or small stones.
+In the wild, they have been found nesting in cavities inside dead twigs and wood, under the bark of fallen branches, and on occasion in the ground under a protective cover such as a fallen log or small stones.
 They are a night-active species preferring to forage at night, although they will also come out looking for food on dull overcast days.

-We are feeding our stock on a sugar/water mix along with small dead insects and small seeds.
-It is reported the large majors use their jaws to grind up collected seeds.
+We are feeding our colonies on a sugar/water mix along with dead insects and small seeds.
 Being a small ant that has small colonies they will not require much food.

-We are quite pleased how this species adapts to captivity and think in time it will become a well-known captive species.
-At the moment the supply is very limited but we are trying captive breeding which should in time provide us with many more colonies.
+We are quite pleased with how this species adapts to captivity and think in time it will become a well-known captive species.
+They can be kept in most artificial nests but the chambers should be shallow around 3 - 4 mm deep to imitate their natural nests.

-This interesting species is adaptable regards its environmental conditions, and has good potential as an easy exotic species to keep in captivity, which has the added benefit that it does not require much space and is easy to feed.
+Summary: This interesting species is adaptable regards its environmental conditions, and has good potential as an easy exotic species to keep in captivity.
+It also has the added benefit that it does not require much space and is easy to feed.